 Welcome to another episode of 7-Minute Marketing with Pam.
 My name is Pam Didner, and I love sharing a little dose of B2B, digital and content marketing, seven minutes at a time.

 I am recording this podcast from Lima, Peru.
-I am going to Machu Picchu in the Andes Mountain.
-I am so excited.
-I read about Incas’ people and culture when I was eight.
-I can’t believe that I am here.
-I will share my trip highlights and marketing take-aways from Machu Picchu in the upcoming episodes stay tuned.
+Going to Machu Picchu in the Andes Mountain and so excited.
+I read about Incas’ people and culture when I was eight and can’t believe that I am here.
+I will share my trip highlights and marketing takeaways from Machu Picchu in the upcoming episodes stay tuned.

 This week, I had an interview with Jim and Lee from Moravia.
 He read my book, Global Content Marketing, and finally reached out to discuss some questions he has from reading the book.
 I love readers and listeners reaching out and asking me questions.

 One of the questions was: “Pam, what is the difference between a marketing plan and a global marketing plan?”